Vertical Spread Calculators

 Why Trade Vertical Spreads?

 Vertical spreads offer defined risk—you know your maximum loss before entering the trade.
 They also cost less than buying options outright because selling the second leg offsets part of your cost.
 The tradeoff is capped profit potential, but for many traders this is an acceptable exchange for the reduced cost and clearer risk profile.
-When buying ATM or OTM debit spreads, the return on risk can often exceed that of buying an outright option at the same strike due to the lower cost and lower breakeven.
+When buying ATM or OTM debit spreads, the return on capital can often exceed that of buying an outright option at the same strike due to the lower cost and lower breakeven.

 How to Use These Calculators